nbay13/toilkit/README.md

 ![](imgs/AI-logo.jpg)

-A set of commands for working with inputs to and outputs from the [Toil RNA-Seq pipeline](https://github.com/BD2KGenomics/toil-rnaseq)
+A set of Python commands for preparing inputs to and processing outputs from the [Toil RNA-Seq pipeline](https://github.com/BD2KGenomics/toil-rnaseq)

 Utilizes Python's `subprocess` module to execute subcommands efficiently.